Cardiomyopathy

 Why early detection matters

-Cardiomyopathy often develops slowly, and early awareness can help keep your heart healthy and prevent further development of other heart problems, such as heart failure.
+Cardiomyopathy progresses silently.
+By the time breathlessness, oedema, or palpitations become noticeable, the heart has often already undergone significant structural change.
+Early awareness can help keep your heart healthy and prevent further development of other heart problems, such as sudden heart failure.
 Regular testing allows you to:

 Identify strain or inflammation before symptoms appear